Elia-999/realstate-dashboard/README.md

 Filters by minimum number of bedrooms.
 Sorts properties by price (ascending/descending).

-**Detailed property page with**
-Price history chart.
-Interactive map showing property location.
-Responsive and clean UI with CSS modules.
-Data fetched locally (can be extended to API).

 ## How to Run the Project

 1. **Clone the repository** (if applicable) or download the project files.